RasmusBP123/BestsellerDemo/README.md

 # BestsellerDemo

-Small project which returns products and categories based on the users input.
+Small project which returns products and categories based on the users input in the REST API.